 If you plan on visiting the Longji Rice Terraces, I’d recommend doing the hike from Dazhai to Ping’an (or vice versa).
 The terraces can also be seen as a day trip from Guilin or Yangshuo, but I’d recommend spending at least one night in the area if you’re able to.

 Getting to the Longji Rice Terraces

-The Longji Terraces are located in Longshen County, which is about 100 kilometers north of Guilin.
+The Longji Terraces are located in Longsheng County, which is about 100 kilometres north of Guilin.
 It takes about 3 hours to get there by bus.
-First, you’ll need to take a bus from the Qintan Bus Station to Longshen Town, and then take another from Longsheng Town to the Longji Terraces area.
+First, you’ll need to take a bus from the Qintan Bus Station to Longsheng Town, and then take another from Longsheng Town to the Longji Terraces area.

 I didn’t arrive in Guilin until 2 pm, so rather than make my way to the bus station and then take another two busses, I took up an offer from a minivan driver outside of the train station.
 It cost me 50 RMB, which isn’t that much more than the bus, and it took me directly to Dazhai village.
 Don’t worry about finding a minivan driver – they’ll find you.

 At the entrance of the scenic area, you’ll have to pay the entry cost.
 It’ll cost you 100 RMB, or 50 RMB if you are a student (they accepted my student ID).